 If you are one of them, rush to Arts Décoratifs (Museum of Decorative Arts).
 After 10 years of closure and a 35 million euro restoration, the museum reopened in 2006 as one of the top Paris museums.
 It is now named MAD, which stands for Musée des Arts Décoratifs.
 A museum mad with objects.

-Arts Décoratifs display 6000 exceptional pieces of art designed by the greatest artists and artisans in fields ranging from cabinetmaking, precious metalwork to ceramics, glass, design and fashion.
+Arts Décoratifs display 6000 exceptional pieces of art designed by the greatest artists and artisans in fields ranging from furniture, cabinetmaking, precious metalwork to ceramics, glass, design and fashion.

 The modern display of French jewels, fashion clothing, modern furniture and advertising at Arts Décoratifs is absolutely spectacular.